 Buy: Single purchase, perpetual use rights

-Use: Install on up to five PCs and Macs, one household
+Use: Install on up to five PCs and Macs and up to five mobile devices, one household

 Cloud services: Hosted email, web conferencing

 Use: Best for businesses with 1 – 10 users

 Buy: Annual subscription, paid monthly